Onran0/Charms/README.md

 ## **Installation**
 ### Client
-- Install JRE or JDK version 8+ (You can also install Java 7-6, but we do not recommend it, since everyone is switching to 8)
+- Install JRE or JDK version 8+ (You can also install Java 7-6, but we do not recommend it, since everyone is switching to 8 and some errors may occur)
 #### ***RECOMMENDED: [Azul Zulu](https://www.azul.com/downloads/)***
 - Download the required release